Univalence and completeness of Segal objects: Introduction

 \begin{relatedwork*} As the two notions of univalence and Rezk-completeness are often identified in the literature, it may be worth to point out the following.
-If one chooses to define Rezk-completeness in terms of univalence, or both in terms of a third $(\infty,1)$-categorical limit notion, then the reader may interpret the results of the first part of this paper as a characterization of completeness -- which now is an internal notion defined via some homotopy limit -- \begin{enumerate} \item via a strict 1-categorical limit which is used in model categorical considerations such as those of Rezk and Barwick. \item as the right Quillen condition of associated cotensors, motivated by the results of Joyal and Tierney. \end{enumerate} In terms of \cite[5]{rs_comp} this characterization means that a Segal object $X$ in a model category $\mathbb{M}$ is complete if and only if its externalization $\mathrm{Ext}(X)\colon\mathbb{M}^{op}\rightarrow(\mathbf{S},\mathrm{QCat})$ is right Quillen.
-In that case it hence represents the $(\infty,1)$-categorical externalization of its underlying internal $(\infty,1)$-category $\mathrm{Ho}_{\infty}(X)$ in $\mathrm{Ho}_{\infty}(\mathbb{M})$.
+If one chooses to define completeness in terms of univalence, then the reader may interpret the results of the first part of this paper as a characterization of completeness -- now an internal notion defined via some homotopy limit -- \begin{enumerate} \item via a strict 1-categorical limit that is used in model categorical considerations such as those of Rezk and Barwick. \item as the right Quillen condition of associated cotensors, motivated by the results of Joyal and Tierney. \end{enumerate}

-The reader may observe that a connection of univalence and Rezk-completeness via a nerve construction $p\mapsto N(p)$ has been studied in \cite[Section 6]{rasekh} as well.
-In that paper, Rasekh develops a theory of complete Segal objects in $(\infty,1)$-categories and \emph{defines} univalence of a map $p$ in a locally cartesian closed $(\infty,1)$-category $\mathcal{C}$ via a notion of completeness of its associated Segal object $\mathcal{N}(p)$ (\cite[Definition 6.24]{rasekh}).
-But what Rasekh calls completeness of Segal objects in his paper is a version of what we call univalence of Segal objects via Proposition~\ref{defunivalenceso}.
+A connection of Rezk-completeness and univalence via a nerve construction $p\mapsto N(p)$ has been studied in \cite[Section 6]{rasekh} as well.
+In that paper, Rasekh develops a theory of complete Segal objects in $(\infty,1)$-categories and \emph{defines} univalence of a map $p$ in a locally cartesian closed $(\infty,1)$-category $\mathcal{C}$ as completeness of its associated Segal object $\mathcal{N}(p)$ (\cite[Definition 6.24]{rasekh}).
+This $(\infty,1)$-categorical notion of completeness for Segal objects corresponds to what we call univalence of Segal objects via Proposition~\ref{defunivalenceso}.
 The identification of univalence of a fibration $p$ and univalence of its associated Segal object $N(p)$ in a type theoretic fibration category is justified by Lemma~\ref{lemmasimpunivalence}.
 The fact that the $(\infty,1)$-categorical notion of completeness -- i.e.\ univalence -- coincides with the model categorical notion of completeness whenever $\mathcal{C}$ underlies a logical model category follows from Theorem~\ref{intc=simpc}.
 For this particular correspondence in fact right-properness is enough, see Remark~\ref{remrpmodcats}.